SQLI-Morocco/Azure-Serverless/Readme.md

 ```
 <br>
-To deploy the function In azure environement we are going to use Azure Pipeline , first we need to push the function in to  git repo, than to povison Azure function compute in Azure and link the Azure function with the git repo.
+To deploy the function In azure environment we are going to use Azure Pipeline , first we need to push the function in to git repo, than to provision Azure function compute in Azure and link the Azure function with the git repo.
-when the function will be created , we are going to add parameters to connect the function with the Event Hub and Azure storage Queue.
+when the function will be created, we are going to add parameters to connect the function with the Event Hub and Azure storage Queue.

 <br>